 Incorporated into the Allen’s many collections are all materials formerly housed at the Health Center Library, which occupied the first two floors of the Robbins Building at the Case Western Reserve University School of Medicine from 1971 to 2019.

 In addition, the building contains the 450-seat Ford Auditorium, utilized daily as a classroom for undergraduate courses in the sciences and engineering, and sporadically for special events with a health-related focus.
-It also contains the Dittrick Medical History Center, consisting of the Dittrick Museum of Medical History and the Archives, as well as the Mt.
+It also contains the Dittrick Medical History Center, as well as the Mt.
 Sinai Health Care Foundation and UCITE.

 Please call the Circulation Department at 216.368.3643 or 216.368.6422 for more information.